Jyoshnareddyalwa/Case-Study-Project/README.md

 Analytical validation and MATLAB simulation on a representative 3×3 surface-patch grid show:

-- **91.8%** reduction in estimation uncertainty vs. prior belief
+- **87.3% reduction in estimation uncertainty vs. prior belief
-- **81.6%** improvement over RGB-D-only estimation
+- **Fluorescence most accurate sensor — precision 100 vs 50 for ATP — gets 2× more weight in Bayesian fusion
 - **~8.1%** lower estimation error (MSE) vs. the EKF baseline
+- **GP and Kalman agree on 3 observed tiles — only GP reaches the 6 blocked tiles
-- **9/9** full spatial coverage vs. **5/9** for EKF and other non-spatial baselines
+- 9/9 full spatial coverage vs. 3/9 for Kalman filter
-- EKF, designed for time-series tracking, cannot propagate estimates to unobserved patches; GP's explicit spatial correlation modeling is what enables full-surface coverage with calibrated uncertainty
+- Kalman filter cannot propagate estimates to unobserved tiles — GP's RBF kernel enables full-surface coverage

 *Note: these results are analytical and simulation-based, not from physical hardware trials.*